SimpleHacks/saferotp/README.md

 * In your project's main `CMakeLists.txt`:
   * Ensure CMake parses the library's configuration and builds, etc: `add_subdirectory(saferotp)`.
   * Ensure your binary links to the library: `target_link_libraries(saferotp_lib)`

+### Brute-force

+Copy the library files into your project however you like.
+Ensure all the `.c` files are compiled and linked into your project.

 ### Why not just use the existing APIs?